darolishes/BondBridge/.ai/stories/story-13-config-component-refactoring.story.md

 ## Acceptance Criteria

-- [ ] Root configuration files are consolidated into a single source of truth
+- [ ] Remaining root configuration files are consolidated into the existing `/config` directory
-- [ ] Component structure is organized with clear patterns and naming conventions
+- [ ] Component structure is further organized with clear patterns and naming conventions
 - [ ] Large components (>300 lines) are broken down using composition
 - [ ] Repeated code patterns are extracted into shared utilities
-- [ ] Component and file naming follows project standards
+- [ ] Component and file naming consistently follows kebab-case pattern
-- [ ] Config provider pattern is implemented for global configuration
+- [ ] Existing ConfigContext is enhanced with additional features
 - [ ] Container/presentational pattern is applied for large components
 - [ ] All tests pass with the new structure